tszheichoi/awesome-sensor-logger/UNITS.md

 - `batteryLevel` is between 0 and 1, representing the fractional charge level.
 - `batteryState` is an enum that can be one of unplugged, charging or full.
 - `lowPowerMode` is a boolean.
+- `voltage` is the battery terminal voltage, in volts (V).
+(Android Only, _New in version 1.62_)
+- `chargingCurrent` is the instantaneous battery current, in milliamps (mA).
+The sign is reported by the device and is manufacturer-dependent; on most devices a positive value means current flowing into the battery (charging) and a negative value means discharging.
+(Android Only, _New in version 1.62_)
+- `health` is an enum that can be one of good, overheat, dead, over_voltage, unspecified_failure or cold.
+(Android Only, _New in version 1.62_)

+## Battery Temp

+- `temperature` is the battery temperature, in degrees celsius (°C).
+(Android Only)

 ## Headphone